opf/openproject/docs/user-guide/meetings/dynamic-meetings/README.md

 ![The add button with two choices: agenda item or work package](openproject_dynamic_meetings_add_agenda_item.png)

 If you select the **Agenda item** option, you can name that item, set the anticipated duration in minutes and select a user to be displayed next to the agenda item.
-This could for example be a meeting or a project member that is accountable for this particular agenda item.
+This could for example be a meeting or a project member that is accountable for or a presenter of this particular agenda item.
 By default the name of the user adding the agenda item will be pre-selected, but it can either be removed or replaced by one of the other meeting invitees.

 ![](openproject_userguide_add_agenda_item.png)